ninabarzh/broomstick/content/posts/katsinam.md

 ## Blue Star and Red Star Kachinas – Prophets of turning points

 Among the most widely discussed Hopi prophecies is the appearance of the **Blue Star Kachina**, a celestial spirit whose arrival signals the time of purification.
 This is not a threat, but a warning: if humanity continues to live out of balance with the Earth and one another, a great upheaval will follow.
-The **Red Star Kachina** is said to bring destruction, should we fail to respond to the warning.
+The **Red Star Kachina** is said to bring destruction, in case we fail to respond to the warning.

 The Blue Star has often been interpreted metaphorically: as a spiritual awakening, a new era, or even an astronomical event.
 But its deeper message is consistent, we are at a crossroads.
 Unity is not optional; it is essential.
 The split between North and South, if left unreconciled, will lead to further fragmentation and collapse.